zhengkyl/strokesvg/README.md

 # strokesvg

-WIP SVGs with animatable strokes for Japanese hiragana/katakana based on [Klee One](https://fonts.google.com/specimen/Klee+One).
+SVGs with animatable strokes for Japanese hiragana/katakana based on [Klee One](https://github.com/fontworks-fonts/Klee) which is licensed under the [SIL Open Font License](https://openfontlicense.org/).

 ## TODO